 1958: Born in Vancouver.

 1969: Organizes a protest for student rights at his elementary school and writes about it in The Yellow Journal, a left-wing Vancouver newspaper.

 1973-75: Illustrates/writes a monthly comic for FPS: A Youth Liberation Magazine (Ann Arbor, Michigan).

-1977: A member of the collective that produced Open Road, an international anarchist newspaper out of Vancouver, which featured his poster of Emma Goldman; Bakunin; and Sacco and Vanzetti
+1977: Member of the collective that produced Open Road, an international anarchist newspaper out of Vancouver, which featured his posters of Emma Goldman; Bakunin; and Sacco and Vanzetti

-1978: Plays guitar in the rock band The Explosions (Bob Mercer, Alex Varty, Tom Harrison and Jamie Baugh) who release a 7″ featuring a prison protest song, which they play opening for The Talking Heads in Vancouver.
+1978: Plays guitar in rock band The Explosions (Bob Mercer, Alex Varty, Tom Harrison and Jamie Baugh) who release a 7″ featuring a prison protest song, which they play while opening for The Talking Heads in Vancouver.
 The band plays numerous protest events including anti-nuclear, and benefit shows, including one for a Chilean seeking political asylum in Canada (he’d been tortured after the 1973 coup).

 1984: Designs album cover for punk band D.O.A.’s ep to benefit striking British miners.

-1984: Forms punk duo Mecca Normal with Jean Smith and play first show opening for D.O.A. at the Smilin’ Buddha in Vancouver.
+1984: Forms punk duo Mecca Normal with Jean Smith and they play their first show opening for D.O.A. at the Smilin’ Buddha in Vancouver.

-1986: Mecca Normal self-release their first album, which includes the song “I Walk Alone.”
+1986: Mecca Normal self-release their first album, which includes the feminist anthem “I Walk Alone.”

-1986: Mecca Normal go on west coast Black Wedge Tour of mostly anarchist poets and musicians.
+1986: Mecca Normal west coast Black Wedge Tour of mostly anarchist poets and musicians.

-1987: Mecca Normal releases first 7″ ep on K Records (Olympia, WA), which includes “Strong White Male” and “Man Thinks Woman”, the 4th release in K’s International Pop Underground series.
+1987: Mecca Normal releases 7″ ep “Oh Yes You Can” on K Records (Olympia, WA), which includes “Strong White Male” and “Man Thinks Woman”, the 4th release in K’s International Pop Underground series.

-1989: Designs literary newspaper BC BookWorld, which he has now been doing for over 25 years with publisher Alan Twigg, who was awarded the Order of Canada in 2014.
+1989: Designs literary newspaper BC BookWorld, which he has been doing for over 25 years with publisher Alan Twigg, who was awarded the Order of Canada in 2014.

 1991: Mecca Normal plays the International Pop Underground festival (Olympia, WA).